Anita Federici, PhD, CPsych, FAED (she/her)

 Registered Social Worker

-Outside of work, Rosalyn enjoys reading, cooking new recipes, and taking her rambunctious dog Stevie for long walks in nature.
+Outside of work, Rosalyn prioritizes self-care and time with family.
+You can find her reading, cooking new recipes, and taking her rambunctious dog Stevie out for adventures on the water.

 Nicole Turner is a registered dietitian with the College of Dieticians of Ontario.
 She completed her Bachelor of Applied Science in Nutrition and Food from Ryerson University and her Masters of Public Health from The University of Waterloo.
 Nicole then completed her dietetic internship at Hamilton Health Sciences.
 Her experiences include working in the neurology department at McMaster Children’s Hospital and working in the eating disorder unit at Southlake Regional Health Centre.